CosmWasm/docs-deprecated/docs/03-architecture/04-query.md

 To enable custom queries, we allow each contract to expose a `query` function, that can access its data store in read-only mode.
 It can load any data it wishes and even performs calculations on it.
 This method is exposed as `query_custom` to all callers (external and internal).
-The data format (both query and response) is anything the contract desires and should be documented in the public schema, along with `HandleMsg` and `InitMsg`.
+The data format (both query and response) is anything the contract desires and should be documented in the public schema, along with `ExecuteMsg` and `InitMsg`.

 Note that executing a contract may consume an unbounded amount of gas.
 Whereas `query_raw` will read one key and has a small, mostly fixed cost, we need to enforce a gas limit on these queries.
 This is done differently for external and